-Workstream Actions Planned (w/c 5 th Nov) Patient Support Services Issue cohort of letters to Next of Kin where details validated by acute services The issue of reminder letters to women pending confirmation from DOH and Expert Review Panel Continue scanning and logging consent returns on Case Management System, as they are received.
+Workstream Actions Planned Patient Support Services Continue plan to issue remaining letters to Next of Kin, as details received from acute services Continue scanning and logging consent returns on Case Management System, as they are received.
 Continue regular engagement with Patient Liaison Officers and other stakeholders.
-Information Services Continue follow-up on calls to information line and to dedicated email address for health professionals Employ regular quality checks to ensure capacity meets demand.
+Information Services Continue to follow-up on calls to information line and to dedicated email address for health professionals Employ regular quality checks to ensure capacity meets demand.
 Where required, identify and assign further additional clinical & administrative resources to the call centre in line with the project plan timelines.
-Case Management System (CMS) Submit completed application to NCRI for access to data As letters issue, continue to update CMS with validated data Progress design of CMS to be updated further in line with agreement on labs transport process.
+Case Management System (CMS) As letters issue, continue to update CMS with validated data Progress design of CMS to be updated further in line with agreement on labs transport process.
 Laboratory Logistics We provided (Sept 20th) labs with an indicative list of women who had consented to participate in the RCOG Review to that date, for the purpose of transparency and to allow the labs plan foreseeable workloads in terms of slide transfers.
-The lead consultant cytopathologist with the Expert Review Panel gave feedback on Tues 30th Oct on the SOP for slide transfers.
-This has been incorporated into the SOP, which is ready for review by the CervicalCheck labs, pending advancement of lab negotiations.
+The lead consultant cytopathologist with the Expert review panel is due to give feedback on the SOP for slide transfers.
 There have been some delays in finalising the SOP for slide transfers as the labs have been focused on contract extension and identifying solutions for the backlog.

-Engage with legal services (Philip Lee) and NSS Client services on approach and correspondence to women in legal process.
-Communications Stakeholder / Comms plan to be circulated to the DOH and Expert Review Panel for feedback Managing feedback and queries from women/NOK, clinicians, media and public as remaining cohorts of women or next of kin receive letters.
-Acute & Community Services Continue weekly briefings and teleconferences with Acute Operations and CervicalCheck.
-Continue developing protocol to support Expert Review Panel with relevant medical records from acute and community services where requested.
-Where NOK details cannot be ascertained through acute services, additional measures to be taken to follow-up and establish details.
-For discussion with community services.
+Communications Managing feedback and queries from women/next of kin, clinicians, media and public as remaining cohorts of women or next of kin receive letters.
+Acute & Community Services Weekly teleconference with RCOG Support Programme, Acute Operations, and CervicalCheck.
+Continue developing protocol to support RCOG with relevant medical records from acute and community services where requested.
+Escalate non returned data for next of kin with Acute Services.